Taskkill/dynamic-sandbox/README.md

 You can use `restricted` object to define which properties should be protected from accessing.
 You can also use `context` object to override variables, for example console, you can easily hijack console.log in evaluated code and feed your output somewhere else.
-Overrode variables has higher priority than restricted, so you can restrict whole object like `window` and then selectively pick and allow some of properties easily.
+Overrode variables has higher priority than restricted, so you can restrict whole object like `window` and then selectively pick and allow some of variables easily.

 Global eval cannot be restricted as it is used internally.